weesan/es_cli/README.md

 ### Some unix-like commands which treat the indices as "files"

+For example, if you have an index called `stores`, you may use the commands as follows:
 ```
 $ es ls
-$ es cat unified-parent
+$ es cat stores
-$ es grep "nike shoes" unified-parent
+$ es grep "nike" stores
+$ es rm stores
 ```

+The command `ls`, `cat`, `grep`, `rm` are similar to the unix-like commands and should be self-explanatory.

-Note that **"es rm unified-parent"** can actually delete the index `unified-parent` on the ES cluster.
+Note that **"es rm stores"** can actually delete the index `stores` from the ES cluster.
 Please use it with care and your own risk.